Stock market today: Most of Wall Street slips as the bond market cranks up the pressure

-The S&P 500 was 0.4% lower in midday trading, coming off its worst month of the year.
-The Dow Jones Industrial Average was down 193 points, or 0.6%, as of noon Eastern time, and the Nasdaq composite was 0.3% higher.
+The S&P 500 was 0.4% lower in afternoon trading, coming off its worst month of the year.
+The Dow Jones Industrial Average was down 157 points, or 0.5%, as of 2:20 p.m.
+Eastern time, and the Nasdaq composite was 0.2% higher.

 Stocks have broadly given back about 40% of their strong gains for the year since the end of July.
 The main reason is Wall Street's growing acceptance that high interest rates are here to stay a while as the Federal Reserve tries to knock high inflation lower.
 That in turn has pushed Treasury yields to their highest levels in more than a decade, which makes investors less willing to pay high prices for stocks and other investments.